grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Manage/04 Environment variables.md

 ![k6 Environment Variable](./images/envvars/create-environment-variable.png)

-### Accessing environment variables
+## Accessing environment variables

-The cloud Environment Variable can be referenced in the [script-editor](https://k6.io/docs/cloud/creating-and-running-a-test/script-editor/) through the global `__ENV` variable, the same way as in [k6 CLI Environment Variable](https://k6.io/docs/using-k6/environment-variables/#passing-environment-variables-to-the-k6-script)
+Environment Variables set up on the cloud can be referenced in your k6 script through the __ENV variable, like other [k6 Environment Variables](https://k6.io/docs/using-k6/environment-variables/#passing-environment-variables-to-the-k6-script)

 ```javascript
 import http from 'k6/http';